 The IHRP will be hiring at least one summer fellow to assist with its general research and advocacy work this summer.
 This position is based in Toronto, with possible travel abroad.
-Interested students (preference for upper year students) may reach out to the IHRP (ihrp.law@utoronto.ca), as they would any other host organisation, to receive further details.
-Students may be interviewed for this in-house position(s).
+Interested students (preference for upper year students) may reach out to the IHRP (ihrp.law@utoronto.ca), as they would any other host organization, to receive further details.
+Students may be interviewed in-person for this in-house position(s).

-Applications to an IHRP in-house fellowship position will consist of a cover letter, CV, undergraduate and law school transcripts, one reference letter (to be sent directly to ihrp.law@utoronto.ca from the referee), a brief unedited writing sample (500 words), and proof of financial aid assessment, provincial loans/grants, or other needs-based funding (if applicable) to UTLC.
-As with all IHRP fellowships, applications should be submitted through UTLC by 12:00pm on February 9, 2024.
+Applications for an IHRP in-house fellowship position will consist of a cover letter (please include your Student ID number), C.V., undergraduate and law school transcripts, one reference letter (to be sent directly to ihrp.law@utoronto.ca from the referee), a brief unedited writing sample (500 words), and proof of financial aid assessment, provincial loans/grants, or other needs-based funding (if applicable).
+As with all IHRP fellowships, applications should be submitted through UTLC by 12:00pm on February 7, 2025.
 The job description and application requirements can be located on UTLC.
 Please clearly indicate the position for which you are applying.
 (Please note, the application form and requirements at Appendix A to this Guide apply only to the student-initiated fellowship applications and not the in-house fellowship applications.)

-To learn more about the experience of last year's IHRP in-house fellow, check out this submission from the fall edition of Rights Review.
+To learn more about the experience of our 2024 IHRP in-house fellows, check out this submission from the latest fall edition of Rights Review.